celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

  -->
 ## Introduction

-In this tutorial we will write a multi-signatures smart contracts, in Solidity, using Hardhat.
-Multi-Signatures are way to secure your crypto assets and secure the ownership of your smart contract.
-The multi-signatures will act as a wallet in itself, able to execute transaction to transfer ethereum or call other smart contract.
-Ideally we will set multiple owners for this multi-signatures contract and so for any transaction to be executed by this contract, multiple private keys need to sign the transaction.
+In this tutorial, we will write a multi-signature smart contract in Solidity using Hardhat.
+Multi-signatures are a secure way to protect your cryptocurrency assets and the ownership of your smart contract.
+The multi-signature contract acts as a wallet, capable of executing transactions to transfer Ethereum or call other smart contracts.

-So if one of your private key ever get compromised, your funds and contract ownership are still safe as multiple private keys (wallet) are still required.
-This contract can also be used to decentralize the ownership of a contract between the different team member.
+In this contract, we will set multiple owners, and any transaction executed by the contract will require multiple private keys to sign the transaction.
+This added security means that if one of your private keys is compromised, your funds and contract ownership are still safe, as multiple private keys (wallets) are required.

+Additionally, this contract can be used to decentralize the ownership of a contract between different team members, ensuring that no single individual has complete control over the contract.
+By utilizing a multi-signature contract, you can ensure that your cryptocurrency assets and smart contract ownership are protected against any potential security breaches or malicious activity.

 ## Prerequisites

+To follow this tutorial, you will need:

 - A GitHub account [GitHub](https://github.com)
 - Some knowledge of [Solidity](https://docs.soliditylang.org)
-- Understanding of the multi-signatures concept (you can read more [What Is a Multisig Wallet?](https://www.coindesk.com/learn/what-is-a-multisig-wallet/))
+- Understanding of the multi-signatures concept (you can read more about it in [What Is a Multisig Wallet?](https://www.coindesk.com/learn/what-is-a-multisig-wallet/))
-- Multi-Signature language:
+- Familiarity with the following multi-signature contract terms:

-  - **owners**      - addresses that can sign and executes transactions on this wallet contract
+  - **Owners** - Addresses that can sign and execute transactions on this wallet contract.
-  - **threshold**   - amount of owners signatures require for a transaction to be executed
+  - **Threshold** - The number of owner signatures required for a transaction to be executed.
-  - **nonce**       - a unique number that identify each request to prevent signatures to be use on more than one transaction
+  - **Nonce** - A unique number that identifies each request to prevent signatures from being used on more than one transaction.

 ## Requirements​

+To complete this tutorial, you will need:

 - Node.js [Node.js](https://nodejs.org/)
 - VS Code [VS Code](https://code.visualstudio.com/)

-## Creating a GitHub repository, cloning it and setting up Hardhat
+## Creating a GitHub Repository, Cloning it, and Setting Up Hardhat

-### Create a Github repository
+### Creating a GitHub Repository

-Go on [GitHub](https://github.com), on the top right, click on your profile picture, then on **Your repository**.
+Go to [GitHub](https://github.com) and click on your profile picture in the top right corner, click on **Your repositories** to view your existing repositories.

 > **Note**
-> If you don't have a GitHub account, create one [GitHub Sign-up](https://github.com/signup)
+> If you don't have a GitHub account, create one at [GitHub Sign-up](https://github.com/signup).

 ![Your repository](./images/github_your_repository.png)

-On your GitHub account, in your repository, click on **New**
+Click on the **New** button to create a new repository.

 ![Create a new repository](./images/create_a_new_repository.png)